-Where surveys conducted by the county Health Departments and/or Regional Water Board staff indicate that discharges from on-site waste treatment and disposal systems in specific geographical areas are resulting in or threatening to result in health hazards or water quality impairment, the Regional Water Board may prohibit the issuance of waivers in said areas.
-Identification of "waiver prohibition areas" are incorporated into Section VII of this policy.
+Where surveys conducted by the local regulatory agencies and/or Regional Water Board staff indicate that discharges from on-site waste treatment and disposal systems in specific geographical areas are resulting in or threatening to result in health hazards or water quality impairment, the Regional Water Board may prohibit the issuance of waivers in said areas.
+Identification of "waiver prohibition areas" is incorporated into Section VII of this policy.